Frank Caprio: Political career

 Caprio was elected to the Providence City Council in 1962 and served until 1968.
 He represented the city's 13th ward.
 He faced a Democratic primary challenge for re-election in 1966 against Joseph L. Luongo in an election race which got heated enough that a mass brawl between as many as 400 supporters of the two candidates broke out in the Federal Hill neighborhood in September 1966 requiring twenty-five policemen to break-up.
 While on the council, Caprio chaired the Committee on Urban Redevelopment, Renewal and Planning.
 His committee investigated allegations that the city's anti-poverty agency, Progress for Providence, was improperly allocating its funds.

 Caprio sought the Democratic nomination for Lieutenant Governor of Rhode Island in 1968.
 The party instead nominated J. Joseph Garrahy.
-He unsuccessfully ran for Attorney General of Rhode Island in 1970, losing the general election to Republican Richard J. Israel, with Israel receiving 56.7% of the vote to Caprio's 43.3%.
-He was elected as a delegate to the Rhode Island Constitutional Convention in 1975 and was elected as a delegate to five Democratic National Conventions.
+Caprio unsuccessfully ran as the Democratic nominee for attorney general of Rhode Island in 1970, losing the general election to Republican nominee Richard J. Israel, with Israel receiving 56.7% of the vote to Caprio's 43.3%.
+Caprio was elected as a delegate to the Rhode Island Constitutional Convention in 1975.
+He was also elected as a delegate to five Democratic National Conventions.
 He chaired the Rhode Island Board of Governors for Higher Education, which controls major decisions for the University of Rhode Island, Rhode Island College and Community College of Rhode Island.

-During the 1976 Democratic presidential primaries, Caprio served as the Rhode Island state chairman for the campaign California Governor Jerry Brown.
+During the 1976 Democratic presidential primaries, Caprio served as the Rhode Island state chairman for the campaign of California Governor Jerry Brown.
 Brown had declared his candidacy too late to compete in Rhode Island's primary, but his campaign was still seeking to secure the support of uncommitted delegates from the state.

 Judge of the Providence Municipal Court

 From 1985 to 2023, Caprio served as a Providence Municipal Court Judge.
 Caprio released his book Compassion in the Court on February 4, 2025.

+He portrayed himself in the second season of the Showtime TV series Brotherhood, whose setting is based in Providence, Rhode Island.